 You're worried about the changes to your body

 While some women laugh off the changes to their bodies, others are much more sensitive about them, and it's understandable.
 Gaining weight and getting stretch marks can make some women feel very upset - if you've spent a lifetime 'being careful' about what you eat, or have suffered from an eating disorder, watching yourself getting bigger and 'losing control' can feel overwhelming and often, quite traumatic.

 Confide in your midwife or health visitor if these sort of feelings are bothering you.
 You aren't being silly, just honest, and you won't be the only other mother who has felt like this.
 Talking therapies can be very effective for antenatal depression - your GP can refer you.
 You may also be prescribed an antidepressant which is safe to take during pregnancy.

-What antenatal depression treatments and supports are available?
+What prenatal depression treatments and support is available?

 You will probably have to pay for your therapy privately, it is a good idea to seek recommendations from your GP or friends and you should always check that your therapist is registered with an accredited body.